What is a Sphynx cat?

 Quite often when we describe cats, or name them, we refer to their glorious coats.
 We have long-haired, short-haired and curly-haired breeds.
-We describe their coat colorings with terms like calico, tortiseshell, tabby, bi-color, and “self” (a solid color).
+We describe their coat colorings with terms like calico, tortoiseshell, tabby, bi-color, and “self” (solid colored).
 We elaborate further, describing “points” (darker markings on the face, paws, and tail), in every tone from ginger, to cinnamon and fawn.)

 Hairless cats have been reported for generations, even millennia.
 They include, most recently, the Mexican Hairless or Aztec Cat, which is now considered a lost breed.

 The first attempts at a formal breeding program began in 1966 in Toronto, Canada (which is why the Sphynx cat is also called the Canadian Sphynx) when a naked kitten was born in a litter of domestic shorthairs.
 This male kitten was named Prune, and backcrossed (mated) with his mother in an attempt to found a hairless breed of cats.

 A few more naked kittens found on the streets were added to the breeding program, but the offspring of these matings were often unhealthy.
 Many of the females had convulsions and kittens died at an unfortunate rate.

 About a decade later, two separate sets of hairless kittens were unexpectedly born in Toronto and in Minnesota.
 These kittens were each separately outcrossed with Devon Rex and Cornish Rex cats, and most of today’s Sphynx cats are descended from these litters.